Could you spend 3 days in Vancouver BC?

 Home to over 1000 acres and surrounded by picturesque waters, Stanley Park is a prominent attraction and one of the top things to do in Vancouver.
 This famed park is not only the perfect place to bike, walk the Seawall, or even just take a nice stroll through the park itself, but, it is also home to the Vancouver Aquarium.
 You can even play a nice round of golf at this famous park!
 During your 3 days in Vancouver, make sure to check out Stanley Park.

-Visit Granville Island
+Visit Granville Island in Vancouver

 Another world-renowned Vancouver location and a must-visit is Granville Island.